RiugaBachi/rockstar/content/about.md

-Greetings.

-Name's Riuga.
+Greetings!

 Just a long-time disenfranchised C++ developer -turned Haskell developer, Linux/FOSS proponent, metalhead, and guitarist.
 Pro- digital privacy, anti-anticheat.
-My current interests are _arrowized FRP_, _static evaluation_, _dependent types_, _isomorphic parsing_, and _functional Vulkan/SPIR_.
+My current interests (besides music) are _arrowized FRP_, _static evaluation_, _dependent types_, _isomorphic parsing_, and _functional Vulkan/SPIR_.

-This blog, which I have aptly named my "tavern"---I am, after all, an irredeemable Celtic folk metalhead to some degree---serves as an emporium for all my thoughts related to Haskell, the Korean MMO industry, functional game development, and perhaps in the future, a variety of one-off topics.
-I believe every experienced Haskeller should try to contribute back to the community in the form of learning resources if they judge themselves to be pedagogically sound; the language is constantly evolving and beginners are having a more difficult time ascending the ivory tower than ever.
+This blog, which I have aptly named my "livehouse"---concert culture is, after all, a large part of my identity---serves as an emporium for all my thoughts related to Haskell, guitars, bands, concerts, the Korean MMO industry, functional game development, and perhaps in the future, a variety of one-off topics.

 I occasionally livestream Haskell development over on Twitch, albeit with no real schedule for now.
 It should be noted that my streams do not cater to small monitors; you will likely have to view it in full screen to view the actual code, otherwise it will simply act as a workflow showcase.